MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 **Release notes for the Immersive spaces in Microsoft Teams on PC & Quest 2**

+## Version 5.2403.0 (April 18, 2024)

+### What's new

+### Resolved product issues

+* In high contrast mode, the descriptions for Topics now don't disappear.
+(28695)

+* On Quest, while loading an immersive meeting, the screen may go black and take longer than expected, causing users to become disoriented and hear other users before they enter the space.
+This has been fixed.
+(32893)

 ## Version 5.2401.0 (February 20, 2024)

 ### What's new